polettix/blog/_posts/2017-03-01-telegram-keyboard-button-encoding.md

 - `U+200D`, a.k.a. `ZERO WIDTH JOINER`

 The `ZERO WIDTH` property is what interests us here: printing a zero-width character basically means printing... nothing!
-So, the following string:
+So, the following strings:

 {% highlight perl %}
 "Hello"